chipjarred/SOToolTip/README.md

     return oldImp
 }
 ```
 So the first thing I do in `replaceSelectorImplementation` is make sure we have a superclass.
-If we don't that means we're trying to swizzle `NSObject` itself.
+If we don't, that means we're trying to swizzle `NSObject` itself.
 Technically you can do that, but it just seems like a bad idea, and any behavior I can imagine I'd want to swizzle is in a subclass of it.

 Then I get the `METHOD` for the `Selector` I'm replacing.  `method_getTypeEncoding()` gets a C string whose characters describe the parameter types and return type for the method.
 We don't need to do anything with it other than pass it on to other Obj-C runtime functions.

 The thinking behind `addMethodThatCallsSuper`, which is another of my own Obj-C runtime wrappers, is that under normal circumstances, if you were to call an Obj-C method that the object's class doesn't define, the runtime would crawl up the inheritance hierarchy, which has the effect of calling `super`.
 But we're about to mess with the natural order of things.
-When we "replace" the method in such a case, it actually adds the method, but then we will have screwed things up, because we'll get `nil` for the old implementation, since there wasn't one, so we won't have anyhing to chain to, which means the call chain will end our replacement implementation.
+When we "replace" the method in such a case, it actually adds the method, but then we will have screwed things up, because we'll get `nil` for the old implementation, since there wasn't one, so we won't have anyhing to chain to, which means the call chain will end at our replacement implementation.
 What should happen is after our method is called, it should continue to crawl up the inheritance hierarchy, or at least behave as if it did.
 So if there is no current implementation, what we want to do is add one that expliclty calls `super`,  then replace that one.
 That way we have something to chain to that continues the crawl up the hierarchy.
 That's what `addMethodThatCallsSuper` does.

 As for the implementation of `addMethodThatCallsSuper`, it's one of the things I had to do in Objective-C.

 There are just some things I couldn't get to work in Swift, so I had to delegate them to Objective-C functions, like those we saw earlier for forwarding calls.
 To add a method that calls  `super`  I have to use `objc_msgSendSuper` in it's implementation, but it's completely unavailable in Swift.

 But that wasn't the only problem.
 I also have to make a `objc_super`, which is simple 2-member struct, but one of those member fields is an `Unmanaged<AnyObject>`.
 The *compiler crashes* with `Abort 6` when trying to set it.
 That should never ever happen.
 If we do something illegal, the compiler should emit an error, but it should *not* crash.
-The only output I had to work with to figure out what was happening was an uncaught C++ exception stack trace, which would be totally useful if I were debugging the Swift compiler's C++ code, but much less useful for fixing the Swift code I'm using the compiler for.
+The only output I had to work with to figure out what was happening was an uncaught C++ exception stack trace, which would be totally useful if I were debugging the Swift compiler's C++ code.
+It was much less useful for fixing the Swift code I'm using the compiler for.
 I did manage to work out which line of code the compiler was choking on, but after 6 hours of trying to find some formulation to express it in a way that wouldn't cause the compiler to die on me, I finally said, "Screw it.
 I'll do it in Objective-C."

-Using even just one line of C or Objective-C means you need bridging header, and make sure you `#import` the Objective-C `.h` file for your `.m` file in it.
+Using even just one line of C or Objective-C means you need a bridging header, and make sure you `#import` the Objective-C `.h` file for your `.m` file in it.

 My bridging header looked like this: